-- 1. One student from each group comes up to the board to write all their ideas on the board.
+- 1. One student from each group is invited to write all their ideas on the board.
 When they have finished writing, look at the suggestions and congratulate the students on suggesting so many ideas. - 2.
 Now, tell the students that some ideas are better than others.
-Tell the students (diplomatically!) that we need to cross out some of the ideas on the board that are not appropriate or useful, giving a reason (eg the topic is too complex; or the students have to learn too much new vocabulary; or the topic is exactly the same as the grade's subjects for conversation).
+Tell the students (diplomatically!) that we need to cross out some of the ideas on the board that are not appropriate or useful, giving a reason (eg the topic is too complex; or the students have to learn too much new vocabulary; or the topic is exactly the same as the Grade's Subjects for Conversation).
 Trinity also strongly recommends that students do not choose 'my family', 'my best friend' or 'my pet' as their topic.
-In Trinity's experience, these are rarely communicative or productive topics and the students only use the present simple tense. - 3.
+In Trinity's experience, these are rarely communicative or productive topics and the students may only use the present simple tense. - 3.
 Next, tell the students that they must choose three possible topics which they think are interesting and which they could do in the exam.
 They can be suggestions on the list of class ideas on the board, or they can think of other ideas.
 Give the students 3 minutes to discuss what they're interested in with a friend.
 After 3 minutes, tell them to write down their three possible topics.
 Check around the class to make sure that each student has three possible topics.

-Session 2 - working with mind maps to choose topics
+Session 2 - Working with mind maps to develop topic ideas